-You therefor have reasons (note I did not say ‘Good reasons’) for maintaining your current behaviours and beliefs.
+You therefor have reasons (note these may not be ‘Good reasons’) for maintaining your current behaviours and beliefs.
 Indeed, your current behaviours and beliefs are perfectly acceptable to you right now – even comfortable – and all your ‘coulda, shoulda oughta’ thoughts will remain just that ….
 Thoughts.

-When I run my priority, time, workload, project and strategy management training programmes I always offer personal post –training support.
+When I run my priority, workload, goal, project and strategy management training programmes I always offer personal post –training support.
 The reason is simple …..

-People never make sustained behaviour changes because they ‘oughta’ or because they have picked up a few tricks or bought a new app or attended a seminar.
+People rarely make sustained behaviour changes because they ‘oughta’ or because they have picked up a few tricks or bought a new app.
 It’s usually takes more than that.